Facts about the animal kingdom

 To know more about dolphin reproduction, we should look into how the animals are born.
 Unlike human beings, dolphins do not exit the womb headfirst.
 Instead, they emerge at the tail end, followed by the rest of the body.
 Once the baby has left the womb, the umbilical cord is broken and the baby rises to the surface (usually with the help of the mother) to take their first breath.
 This process usually takes around 40 to 60 minutes, although it may extend to three hours.

 Since the female loses a lot of blood during labor, many predators can seize this moment to hunt her and her young.
 However, dolphins are one of the few non-human animals which enact attended births.
 When a dolphin is giving birth, other members of the pod place themselves around her for protection.
-During the labor process, one or more females may approach to verify everything is going OK.
+During the labor process, one or more females may approach to verify everything is proceeding well.

 How many babies can dolphins have?

-Depending on the species, a dolphin will give birth to only one baby every 2-3 years.
+Depending on the species, a dolphin will give birth to only one baby calf every 2-3 years.
 It is very rare for a dolphin to give birth to more than one dolphin calf at a time.

 How big are dolphin calves at birth?

-Birth of a dolphin: video
+Birth of a dolphin video

 How long do dolphins stay with their mother?